 Once RS1 is complete, the preferred option is to proceed to Rail Scenario 2 (RS2) (increasing supply) then Rail Scenario A (RSA) (improving journey times), followed by Rail Scenario B (RSB) (network extensions).
-However, if patronage forecasts show a levelling off in demand, specifically on the outer (suburban) parts of the network, an alternative option is to proceed directly to RSA after RS1 and implement RS2 and RSB later.
+However, if patronage forecasts show a levelling off in demand, specifically on the outer suburban parts of the network, an alternative option is to proceed directly to RSA after RS1 and implement RS2 and RSB later.
 These options will be considered in future reviews of the RRP.

-The full rail plan is available on the GWRC website, www.gw.govt.nz/regionalrailplan2013/ are proposed for the system that will aim to ensure that it is simple and easy to use and provides better value for money for customers.
+The full rail plan is available on www.gw.govt.nz/regionalrailplan2013